 SUMMARY:

 This policy is taken from the Artesia, New Mexico, Police Department’s Standard Operating Procedures Manual.
 The Department maintains a video recording system inclusive of in vehicle cameras, body worn cameras and the software and hardware needed for successful operations.
 Use of in vehicle/body worn cameras provide unbiased documentation of law enforcement activities including traffic enforcement, public contacts, emergency responses and critical incidents.
 These recordings may increase the level of detail in police department records, reports and employee testimony, thereby providing valuable information to the judicial system.
 While utilizing body-worn cameras, the department will maintain confidentiality and privacy interests of persons and employees consistent with state and federal laws.
-The use of this system also improves openness, transparency and public confidence in the performance of law enforcement functions.
+The use of this system also helps to improves community relations, transparency and public confidence in the performance of law enforcement functions.

 DOCUMENT TEXT: